rgc87/ubuntu-custom-user-config/README.md

-# ubuntu-custom-user-config
-Personalized PS1 and other things.
+# Personalized PS1 and other things.

+# Candidate features
+[] Check for pending changes to push if remote repository exists.